mhttpd/minihttpd/readme.md

 Some of the main features include:

 - Simple installation, easy to configure and use OOB
 - Console or windowed (background) mode
 - Support for serving both static and dynamic content
 - FastCGI process pool for executing PHP scripts
 - Handling of multiple client connections
+- Modular request handler system, easily extended
 - Support for SSL connections
 - Extensible source scripts

 ## Installation